 “He may have been the first one,” Paul remarks.

 Time to check on my other charges.
 When I appear to Tommy in Fort Lauderdale, his current girlfriend has learned to sense my presence.
 She instantly goes into exorcism mode, waving incense and praying for protection from my blasphemy.
 I hastily retreat.
 Tommy is entirely amused by the whole soap opera.
 After her victory over me, they have prolonged sex.
-I return to sodomize Tommy, as the girlfriend has multiple orgasms.
+I return to sodomize Tommy, while the girlfriend has multiple orgasms.
 We are all divinely inspired.
 Three-ways rule.